Icarus Transfigured by m. l. teague (page 10)

 He naturally wished to minimize his profile, and kept his mannerisms staid and close to his body, and never took big or hurried steps.
 Similarly, he avoided eye contact until, shielded by the blind of a “regular table,” he deemed it safe to peek out at others.
 His journal was a reliable companion on these outings, and the routine of working in it gave him cover to justify being alone.
 This activity also gave his eyes and hands something to do, and such activity would likely strike onlookers as nothing out of the ordinary.

 Aiden gravitated to a window seat and envied young couples moving in and out of the shadows on the sidewalk.
 All were wrapped arm-in-arm with unuttered destinies tugging at their bodies.
 The form of them so close to the panes was enough to have him anticipating his own hopeful fate.
-In caffeine-induced moments, he longed to close distances, or at least entertain the thought it was the most desirable of things.
+In caffeine-induced moments, he longed to close distances, or at least entertain the thought that this was the most desirable of things.
 He jotted down a few first impressions in his journal.

 A poster of Millais’ Pre-Raphaelite masterpiece Ophelia occupied the wall across from him.
 In the painting, Shakespeare’s doomed heroine floats face up in mossy water, suspended halfway between a living reddish-green Earth and one brown, desiccated, and dead.
 Her wrists break the water’s surface in a Christ-like attitude.
 Wildflowers, mimicking blood, trickle from one hand and down her front of the gold-threaded gown.
 Elizabeth Siddal was the model for the work, and was reported to have posed in a bathtub kept warm by placing a lamp beneath it.